razorpay/blade/packages/blade/src/components/TopNav/_decisions/decisions.md

 ## Mobile UX

-On mobile, the TabNav component will no longer be present and the NavigationBarContent will contain a single button to toggle the side navigation.
-The NavigationBarActions will contain the search input, buttons, and user profile.
+On mobile, the TabNav component will no longer be present and the TopNavContent will contain a single button to toggle the side navigation.
+The TopNavActions will contain the search input, buttons, and user profile.

 **Q:** So where will the product navigation items go?
 **Ans:** The product navigation items will be moved to the bottom of the screen, but this will be part of a separate component called `BottomNavigation` which we will ship in phase 2.